Aelkoulali/Groupomania/README.md

 - Open the MySQL command-line client, then run these two commands :

-   1- CREATE DATABASE groupomania.
+   - Create DATABASE groupomania.

-   2- USE groupomania.
+   - Use groupomania.

 - Import the groupomania.sql file (located at the root of the project).

 ## ▶️ BACKEND

-✅ Ouvrir un terminal dans le dossier backend puis effectuer les lignes de commandes suivantes :
+- Open a terminal inside the backend folder, then run the following commands:

-✅ npm install
+  - npm install.

-✅ npm start
+  - npm start.

 ## ▶️ FRONTEND